pndaly/SASSy/README.md

 % vi ${SASSY_SRC}/common.py
 ```

+## JS9, JavaScript and Bootstrap

+We do not ship these items.
+Please refer to the README.md files in the static sub-directories
+for getting and installing these products.
+The web-site will not work without them!

 ## Quick Start Guide

 If you carried out the above, and assuming the codebase is in /home/sassy/SASSy, you can start the application: